Connect with others who understand.

 Talk With Others Who Understand

-Have you been diagnosed with relapsed/refractory multiple myeloma?
+Have you been diagnosed with relapsed or refractory multiple myeloma?
 Have you and your health care provider discussed new treatment possibilities?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 Leonora Valdez Rojas, M.D. received her medical degree from the Autonomous University of Guadalajara before pursuing a fellowship in internal medicine and subsequently in medical oncology at the National Cancer Institute.
 Learn more about her here.